Gartner Managed File Transfer Magic Quadrant

 Shortly after this report was released IBM acquired Sterling Commerce from AT&T for $1.4B in cash.
 At the time it was reported that Sterling had 18,000 customers worldwide.

-Still a cornerstone of the MFT marketplace, Globalscape has undergone significant turnaround over the last two years.
+Now part of the Fortra portfolio of companies, Globalscape is still a cornerstone of the MFT marketplace.
 Their business strategy was completely realigned after some turmoil in 2018 and the tragic death of its CEO in 2019.
-A result of the changes, the company has experienced accelerated growth.
+A result of the changes, the company has experienced accelerated growth, however, product development has slowed in recent years.

 Microsoft SharePoint Workspace, previously known as Microsoft Office Groove, is a discontinued desktop application designed for document collaboration in teams with members who are regularly off-line or who do not share the same network security clearance.
 It is no longer included with Microsoft Office 2013.
 If still available it would likely fall under the EFSS quadrant.